MileHacker Logo

 • Treatments: Spas present various treatments, from massages to facials, in a serene setting.

-• Hot Springs & Natural Therapy: No natural hot springs appear directly in Monterrey; travel to other regions of Mexico for such experiences.
+• Hot Springs & Natural Therapy: No natural hot springs appear directly in Monterrey; travel to other regions of The united mexican states for this type of experiences.

-• Yoga & Meditation: Some yoga studios appear in Monterrey, but retreats focused on typically mean travel outside the city to more secluded, natural settings.
+• Yoga & Meditation: Some yoga studios appear in Monterrey, but retreats focused on typically mean go outside the city to more secluded, nature spots.

 Pool & Cultural Relaxation